Generic Name: sulfamethoxazole/trimethoprim (SUL-fa-meth-OX-a-zole/trye-METH-oh-prim)

 - Methenamine because certain urinary problems may occur

-- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide) because the risk of their side effects may be increased by Bactrim
+- Amantadine, digoxin, hydantoins (eg, phenytoin), methotrexate, sulfones (eg, dapsone), or oral medicine for diabetes (eg, glipizide, metformin, pioglitazone) because the risk of their side effects may be increased by Bactrim

 - Tricyclic antidepressants (eg, amitriptyline) because their effectiveness may be decreased by Bactrim